t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Results

 \subsection{Scenario III: Joint Diversity}

-The proposed t-METASET can tune joint diversity when building datasets.
-Y. C. Chan \textit{et al}.~\cite{chan2021metaset} demonstrated that, given a \textit{fully observed} dataset, the DPP-based sampling method can identify a representative subset with adjustable joint diversity~\cite{chan2021metaset}.
-The capacity builds on the fact that any linear combination of PSD shape/property kernels to create the joint diversity $L_J=(1-\epsilon)L_s+\epsilon L_p$ is also PSD.
-Yet the linear combination approach does not apply to our proposed t-METASET, driven by the low-rank feature $V$, because the linear combination of $V$ does not guarantee the resulting joint kernel to be PSD.
+The proposed t-METASET can tune shape-property joint diversity when building datasets.
+Chan et al.~\cite{chan2021metaset} demonstrated that, given a \textit{fully observed} dataset, the DPP-based sampling method can identify representative subsets with adjustable joint diversity~\cite{chan2021metaset}.
+It is grounded on the fact that any linear combination of PSD shape and property kernels can create a joint diversity kernel $L_J=(1-\epsilon)L_{\boldsymbol{s}}+\epsilon L_{\boldsymbol{p}}$ that is also PSD, where $L_{\boldsymbol{s}}$ is a shape similarity kernel involving a shape descriptor $\boldsymbol{s}$.
+Yet the linear combination approach does not apply to our proposed t-METASET, driven by the RFF $V$, because the linear combination of the feature $V$ does not guarantee the resulting joint kernel to be PSD.

-Instead, our framework achieves joint diversity by adjusting the shape/property sampling ratio $\epsilon$ of a batch.
-Figure~\ref{fig:scenario III} shows the parameter study over the batch composition $\epsilon$ with respect to $D_{mix}$ and $D_{TO}$ with $|\bigcup_{l=1}^{i_{max}} \mathcal{B}^{(l)}|=5,000$.
-Both results manifest (\textit{i}) better average diversity in terms of Euclidean distances than that of the $iid$ replicates, and (\textit{ii}) the trade-off between shape diversity and property diversity.
-Additionally, the results support the previous finding: the near-zero correlation between shape diversity and property diversity~\cite{chan2021metaset}.
+Instead, our framework tunes joint diversity by adjusting the shape/property sampling ratio $\epsilon$ of a batch.
+Figure~\ref{fig:scenario III} shows the parameter study over the batch composition $\epsilon$ with respect to $D_{mix}$ and $D_{TO}$ with $|\bigcup_{t=1}^{t_{max}} \mathcal{B}^{(t)}|=5,000$.
+Both results manifest (i) better average diversity in terms of Euclidean distances than that of the $iid$ replicates, and (ii) the tradeoff between shape diversity and property diversity.
+Additionally, the results support the previous finding that the correlation between shape diversity and property diversity is near-zero~\cite{chan2021metaset}.
 The substantial distinction of t-METASET lies in: We \textit{sequentially} achieve the jointly diverse datasets, \textit{beginning from scratch in terms of property}.
-In addition, t-METASET can dynamically adjust $\epsilon$ as well, based on either manual real-time monitoring over diversity gains or some user-defined rigorous criteria.
-This capacity could possibly help designers steer the sequential data acquisition at will, in particular if growing a large-scale dataset ($\sim O(10^4)$) is of interest, where applying a single sampling criterion over the whole generation procedure might not necessarily result in the best dataset for given design tasks.
+In addition, t-METASET allows users to dynamically adjust $\epsilon$ as well, based on either real-time monitoring over diversity gains or user-defined criteria.
+This capacity could possibly help designers steer the sequential data acquisition at will, especially if growing a large-scale dataset ($\sim O(10^4)$) is of interest, since applying a single sampling criterion over the whole generation procedure might not necessarily result in the best dataset for given design tasks.